theprajin/vehicle-detection-and-counting-using-yolov8/README.md

 # Vehicle Detection and Counting using YOLO V3

-## How to run to code
+## How to run the code

-- First create a virtual environment
+- First, create a virtual environment
-- Second run "pip install -r requirements.txt" in the terminal
+- Second, run "pip install -r requirements.txt" in the terminal
-- Lastly run "python -m app" to run the script
+- Lastly, run "python -m app" to run the script

 # Result